EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 -	Landing and departing 34L/34R

-	Approaches to 34L and 34R are available using APP mode from GIINA and TEMIS respectively, with transitions from TYLER or ELGAR depending whether the aircraft is approaching from the south or the east.
+	Approaches to 34L and 34R are available using APP mode from `GIINA` and `TEMIS` respectively, with transitions from `TYLER` or `ELGAR` depending whether the aircraft is approaching from the south or the east.

-	STARS are available using APP mode from BAFFY, SWAMP, SUPOK, LUBLA, and many other intermediate points on the STARs.
+	STARS are available using APP mode from `BAFFY`, SWAMP, SUPOK, LUBLA, and many other intermediate points on the STARs.
 STARS to 34L implement a point merge system around PEAKS.
 Aircraft fly an arc around PEAKS, and you can sequence planes by directing planes to proceed direct PEAKS and activate APP mode.
 Alternate STARs are available to 34R which do not implement a point merge arc; watch out for potential conflicts with arrivals on STARs to 34L.

 	Note that higher altitude arrivals on the arc will conflict with lower altitude arrivals descending from the point merge arc to meet the =6000 restriction at PEAKS.
 Either descend the lower altitude arrival (watch out for even lower altitude arrivals) or prioritize the lower altitude arrival over the higher altitude arrival.